cartier-89/storm-tech-test-netcore/SOLUTION.md

 instance is failing - the Importance field is not copied.
 Fix the bug and ensure the test passes._

 Commit is self-explanatory.

+5. _On the details page, add an option to hide items that are marked as done._

+I could not complete this task within reasonable time.
+I added filtering depending on the view model but I did not manage to bind the checkbox with ViewModel property.